-Our son with autism absolutely adores having a place to go when the crowds get noisy or he gets overstimulated in Walt Disney World.
-However, any family will benefit from these tips.
-Every kid occasionally gets overwhelmed and tired in the hot, busy parks.
+Our son with autism absolutely adores having a place to go when the crowds get noisy or when he gets overstimulated in Walt Disney World.
+However, any family will benefit from these tips, because each kid occasionally gets overwhelmed and tired in the hot, busy parks.

-With autism, it is especially important to take a break away from the sensory overload of crowds and heat.
-Traveling already changed the routine.
-Giving back some time for decompressing has always improved our vacations!
+With autism, it is especially important to take a break from the sensory overload of crowds and heat.
+Traveling has already changed the routine.
+Giving ourselves some time to decompress has always improved our vacations!

 If you are a Type A trip planner and loathe the idea of an unscheduled break, never fear.
-When an unplanned break arises, one parent will wait with the children, and the other will run with Magicband in hand to score a new time on the Disability Access Service pass.
+When an unplanned break arises, if you have a family member with significant sensory challenges, score a new time on the Disability Access Service (DAS) on the mobile app.

 Quiet Places in Walt Disney World